swarmee/kibana-8-training/readme.md

   - Deselect the automatic creation of the data view (it needs to be created manually afterwards - so a date/time field can be selected)
 - Once the dataview is created then set the display format for the date field to be ```YYYY-MM-DD```
 - Once the data is successfully uploaded manually create the data view selecting `date` as the datetime field.
-- Open the dataset in the discover tab - select the - select `athleteCountryGeoPoint` field from the left hand table and click Visualise.
+- Open the dataset in the discover tab - select the - select `athleteCountryGeoPoint` field from the left hand table, go to field statistics and click action.
 Because it is a geo point field it will open the maps visualisation app.
 By default a document Geo Point Map.
 - Select different map visualisation options.
-I.e. -  Choropleth, Clusters and Grids and Heat Maps.
+I.e. -  Choropleth (World Countries EMS boundaries) and Heat Maps.
 - Hide / Unhide Layers
 - Add timeslider